Hopes high as tourists touch down for Thailand re-opening

 Dit, 18, who works at his uncle's sun lounge and juice bar on Kamala Beach, said their income was about $150 a day before the pandemic.

-"We had to use our savings, grow vegetables and catch fish to survive," Dit told AFP.

-"This (re-opening) will be better than the small sandbox tourist numbers, but we don't expect all the deck chairs to be filled straight away."
+"This (re-opening) will be better than the small sandbox tourist numbers, but we don't expect all the deck chairs to be filled straight away," he told AFP.

-Further down the beach a trio of fire dancers wowed a dozen guests eating dinner at a hotel with a daredevil display of twirling and fire-breathing.

-"We haven't had much work.
-Not much money.
-I have a four-year-old son.
-It's been a hard time," one dancer told AFP.

 But in Koh Phi Phi -- a popular island stop on the booze-fuelled backpacker trail -- entrepreneurs were wary of a return to "business as usual".